AMedicalDataAnalyst/AMedicalDataAnalyst.github.io/_posts/2023-08-05-projects-vs-productivity-a-focused-mind-is-a-happy-mind.md

 7. The company has a standard working week of 40 hours, and the engineer works 8 hours a day, 5 days a week.
 8. Finally, the company also has departmental and all-hands company meetings.

 This list is not exhaustive, but it is enough to demonstrate the problem and to develop a mathematical intuition of the problem.
 Depending on where you work, it might seem as though the list is exaggerating the problem, or trivializing it.
-This is why company culture is important, and why it is the focus of questions a good engineer will ask when interviewing for a new job.
+This is why company culture is important, and why it is the focus of questions an experienced engineer will ask when interviewing for a new job.

 ## The Visual Tool

-The visual tool I will use to demonstrate the problem is a timeline.
-The timeline will be split into 15 minute intervals, and will show the engineer's time over the course of a week.
-The timeline will be split into 5 sections, one for each day of the week.
-The timeline will also be split into 3 sections, one for each of the 3 types of time: project management time, project work time and context switching time.
-The timeline will also show the meetings and ad-hoc meetings that the engineer has to attend.
-The timeline will also show the team meetings and team ad-hoc meetings that the engineer has to attend.
-Finally, the timeline will show the departmental and all-hands company meetings that the engineer has to attend.
-The timeline will look something like this:

 <html lang='en'>
 <head>